-\mypar{PPT Selection.} In our initial sourcing, we have gathered a database with more than 15k PPTs.
-To select the proper ones for building a high-quality evaluation benchmark, we first convert the PPT files to a structured JSON format and retain only those with multimodal elements, such as images, tables, charts, and customized themes.
-Then we ranked the PPTs according to their file size, number of slides, and content variety, leading to the top 500 most diverse slide decks.
-Finally, a team of human annotators manually inspected the candidate decks based on the following criteria and picked the top 100 PPTs for editing: (1) \emph{Quality}: Rejecting decks with broken layouts, low-resolution images, and unreadable texts; (2) \emph{Privacy}: Removing any decks containing personal information; (3) \emph{Complexity}: Prioritizing slides that offer interesting elements (\emph{e.g.}, complex charts, grouped shapes).
-After this process, we curate a set of high-quality PPTs ready for evaluating the editing challenge.
+\mypar{PPT Selection.} In our initial sourcing, we gathered a database with more than 18k PPTs.
+To identify decks suitable for a high-quality evaluation benchmark, we first convert each PPT file into a structured JSON representation and retain only decks with multimodal elements such as images, tables, charts, and customized themes.
+We then rank the remaining PPTs by file size, number of slides, and content variety, yielding the top 500 most diverse slide decks.
+Finally, a team of human annotators manually inspects these candidates and selects the final 100 PPTs based on three criteria: (1) \emph{Quality}: rejecting decks with broken layouts, low-resolution images, or unreadable text; (2) \emph{Privacy}: removing decks containing personal information; and (3) \emph{Complexity}: prioritizing slides with challenging elements such as complex charts or grouped shapes.
+This process produces a high-quality and structurally diverse set of source decks for evaluating realistic editing tasks.

-\mypar{Editing Query Creation.} By providing the respective categories and edit types listed in table~\ref{tab:edit_taxonomy}, we use a combination of AI-generated prompts and human-inspired edits to come up with all of our queries.
-For each category, we use multiple AI models, prompting each for high-fidelity, multi-step, hard-reasoning tasks.
-We manually validated more than 200 of these prompts.
-Then through a selection process of combining and fitting prompts to PPTs we reduced this to our curated 100 case set.
+\mypar{Editing Query Creation.} We construct queries through a combination of AI-generated prompts and human-inspired edits.
+For each category, we prompt multiple AI models to generate high-fidelity, multi-step, and reasoning-intensive tasks.
+We manually validate more than 200 candidate prompts, then iteratively match and refine them against selected PPTs, resulting in a curated set of 100 benchmark cases.

-\mypar{Distribution.} We ensured that each category (Table~\ref{tab:edit_taxonomy}) is well-represented, with at least 2 cases for every specific edit type.
-The benchmark is weighted towards the most common and challenging edit types in the real world.
-As shown in Fig.~\ref{fig:pptarencases}, our PPTArena covers a wide range of requests and shows a wide variety of visual elements for editing.
+\mypar{Distribution.} We ensure that all categories in our benchmark are well represented, with at least two cases for every specific edit type.
+The benchmark is intentionally weighted toward edit types that are both common and challenging in real-world presentation workflows.
+As shown in Fig.~\ref{fig:pptarencases}, PPTArena covers a broad range of requests and visual elements.